umdenes100/ENES100ArduinoLibrary/README.md

 at the very top of your file.

-### Enes100.begin(String Team\_Name,Type Mission\_Type,Int Aruco\_ID,Int RX,Int TX)
+### Enes100.begin(teamName, teamType, markerID, rxPin, txPin)
 Just like the built-in `Serial` interface, you need to initialize the library by calling `begin()`.

-* Team_Name: Name of the team that will show up in the Vision System
+* teamName: Name of the team that will show up in the Vision System
-* Mission_Type: Type of mission your team is running.
+* teamType: Type of mission your team is running.
     *  Valid Mission Types:  `CRASH_SITE`, `DATA`, `MATERIAL`, `FIRE`, `WATER`
-* Aruco_ID: ID of your Aruco Marker
+* markerID: ID of your Aruco Marker
-* Rx: Digital Recieve Pin that will be connected to the Rx pin on the wifi module.
+* rxPin: Digital Recieve Pin that will be connected to the Rx pin on the wifi module.
-* Tx: Digital Transmit Pin that will be connected to the Tx pin on the wifi module.
+* txPin: Digital Transmit Pin that will be connected to the Tx pin on the wifi module.

 ```arduino
 void setup() {